contrast-zone/fractarchy-ide/README.md

 - multi-purpose documentation system
 - ...

-Fractarchy-ORG **is not suited** to be used for:
+Fractarchy Designer **is not suited** to be used for:

 - dynamic content pages creation

 ## online test

-Visit [https://contrast-zone.github.io/fractarchy-org/](https://contrast-zone.github.io/fractarchy-org/).
-Notice that this links to online test only version with opening/saving documents disabled.
-To enable processing documents from disk, install Fractarchy-ORG on a local computer.
+Visit [https://contrast-zone.github.io/fractarchy-designer/](https://contrast-zone.github.io/fractarchy-designer/) to try Fractarchy Designer.
+Notice that this links to online test-only version without loading/saving documents.
+To enable processing documents from local storage, please install Fractarchy Designer to a local computer.

 ## installing on local computer